ctessum/dsf/manuscript.md

 Here we propose a candidate framework for meeting the design constraints above, the Distributed Science Framework (DSF).
 The candidate framework acts both as a publisher and a funder of science.
-At its core is the concept of Liberal Radicalism (Buterin et al., 2018), a system for the efficient allocation of grant funding.
+At its core is the concept of Liberal Radicalism[@doi:10.2139/ssrn.3243656], a system for the efficient allocation of grant funding.
 The key components are users, credits, articles, reviews, and grants.

 ### Components